 C405.17.4.1 Commercial drying.
 Spaces containing clothes drying equipment, and end-uses for commercial laundry applications shall be provided with conduit that is continuous between a junction box located within 3 feet (914 mm) of the equipment and an electrical panel.
 The junction box, conduit and bus bar in the electrical panel shall be rated and sized to accommodate a branch circuit with sufficient campacity for an equivalent electric equipment with an equivalent equipment capacity.
 The electrical junction box and electrical panel shall have labels stating, “For Future Electric Clothes Drying Equipment.”

 C405.17.4.2 Residential drying.
-Spaces containing clothes drying equipment, appliancesappliances s, and end-uses serving multiple dwelling units or sleeping areas with a campacity less than or equal to 9.2 cubic feet shall be provided with a dedicated 240-volt branch circuit with a minimum campacity of 30 amps and shall terminate within 6 feet (1829 mm) of fossil fuel clothes dryers and shall be accessible with no obstructions.
+Spaces containing clothes drying equipment, appliancesappliances, and end-uses serving multiple dwelling units or sleeping areas with a campacity less than or equal to 9.2 cubic feet shall be provided with a dedicated 240-volt branch circuit with a minimum campacity of 30 amps and shall terminate within 6 feet (1829 mm) of fossil fuel clothes dryers and shall be accessible with no obstructions.
 Both ends of the branch circuit shall be labeled with the words “For Future Electric Clothes Drying Equipment” and be electrically isolated.

 Reason Statement: